Best Ultralight Sleeping Pads of 2025

 Cons:

-The specs on this pad are hard to beat.
-The size regular is only 13.2 ounces, excluding the stuff sack and inflation bag, and has an R-value of 4.5, the second-highest of any pad on this list. iRunFar’s Editor-in-Chief, Meghan Hicks, uses this as her go-to sleeping pad after years of not taking a sleeping pad along on fastpacking trips in her attempt to keep her pack as light as possible.
+This sleeping pad comes in four sizes: Regular Short, Regular, Regular Wide, and Large.
+The size regular, which is what we tested, has an actual weight of 13.2 ounces, excluding the stuff sack and inflation bag.
+It has a three-inch thickness and an R-value of 4.5, the second-highest of any pad on this list. iRunFar’s Editor-in-Chief, Meghan Hicks, uses this as her sleeping pad after years of not taking a sleeping pad along on fastpacking trips in her attempt to keep her pack as light as possible.
 She also carries an inflatable pillow these days, so perhaps her gram-counting tendencies are starting to get a little more relaxed.

 Pros: